praeclarum/praeclarum.github.io/_posts/2018/2018-07-20-code-prediction-with-a-neural-network.md

 ---
 layout: post
 title:  "Code Prediction with a Neural Network"
-date:   2018-07-19 13:59:30 GMT
+date:   2018-07-20 12:32:58 GMT
 redirect_from:
-  - /post/176055701618
+  - /post/176088256628
-  - /post/176055701618/code-prediction-with-a-neural-network
+  - /post/176088256628/code-prediction-with-a-neural-network
 ---

-TLDR; I used Python to create a neural network that implements an F# function to predict C# code.
+**TLDR;** I used Python to create a neural network that implements an F# function to predict C# code.
 The network was compiled to a CoreML model and runs on iOS to be used in my app [Continuous](http://continuous.codes) to provide keyboard suggestions.

 ## The Problem